You shipped it. Now make it bulletproof.

 A03: Injection

-SQL injection was first documented in 1998.
-We have parameterized queries.
-We have ORMs.
-It should be extinct.
-But AI coding tools learned to code by reading the internet, and the internet has decades of tutorials that use string concatenation.
+SQL injection was documented in 1998.
+We solved it decades ago with parameterized queries and ORMs.
+But AI coding tools learned by reading the internet, and the internet is full of tutorials showing string concatenation.
+So when you prompt "build a search feature," you sometimes get:

 const result = await pool.query(